smart-task/smart-2022-datasets/README.md

 Thus, in the second iteration of SMART challenge, we have two independent tasks:

-## Task 1 - Answer type prediction
+## Task 1 - Answer Type Prediction
 Given a question in natural language, the task is to predict type of the answer using a set of candidates from a target ontology.

 Datasets: